-So I’ve compiled a simple list of things you can do to help your child be excited for the move and the opportunity to expand their circles of friends and experiences.
+Here’s a simple list of things you can do to help your child through the move:

 - Let your child express their feelings surrounding the move